meshpro/pygalmesh/README.md

 For manual installation (if you're a developer or just really keen on getting the bleeding edge version of pygalmesh), there are two possibilities:

- * Get the sources, type `sudo python setup.py install`.
+ * Get the sources, type `python3 setup.py install`.
 This does the trick most the time.
  * As a fallback, there's a CMake-based installation.
 Simply go `cmake /path/to/sources/` and `make`.